 - I made two batches of frosting for the cake, as pictured.
 One batch is plenty to fill and frost the cake itself.
 The second batch was made, minus the pumpkin spice milk, to pipe the buttercream flowers.

 - I used pastry tip #81 to pipe the buttercream chrysanthemums and daisies, tip #233 for the vines and pumpkins, tip #104 for the large greenery and tip #366 for the fill in leaves.
-Let me know in the comment section if you’re interested in a tutorial for these!
+Find a tutorial for the leaves and wreath HERE.